libktx/ktx/assets-async/README.md

 fun loadAssets() {
   // Using Kotlin's `async` will ensure that the coroutine is not
   // immediately suspended and assets are scheduled asynchronously,
-  // but to take advantage of parallel asset loading, we have to pass
+  // but to take advantage of really parallel asset loading, we have
-  // a context with multiple threads to AssetStorage: val assetStorage = AssetStorage(asyncContext = newAsyncContext(threads = 2))
+  // to pass a context with multiple loading threads to AssetStorage: val assetStorage = AssetStorage(asyncContext = newAsyncContext(threads = 2))

+  // Instead of using Kotlin's built-in `async`, you can also use
+  // the `loadAsync` method of AssetStorage with is a shortcut for
+  // `async(assetStorage.asyncContext) { assetStorage.load }`:
+  val texture = assetStorage.loadAsync<Texture>("images/logo.png")
+  val font = assetStorage.loadAsync<BitmapFont>("fonts/font.fnt")
+  // Now both assets will be loaded asynchronously, in parallel.

   KtxAsync.launch {
-    // Passing context to `async` is optional, but it allows you to
-    // perform even less operations on the main rendering thread: val texture = async(assetStorage.asyncContext) {
-      assetStorage.load<Texture>("images/logo.png")
-    }
-    val font = async(assetStorage.asyncContext) {
-      assetStorage.load<BitmapFont>("com/badlogic/gdx/utils/arial-15.fnt")
-    }
     // Suspending the coroutine until both assets are loaded: doSomethingWithTextureAndFont(texture.await(), font.await()) }